Inside: How to have a fun family picnic without forgetting something essential. Get your free printable family picnic checklist.

 15. Trash bag

 Don’t forget about cleanup.
 You will likely not want to have a picnic right next to a trashcan, and that can make for a longer cleanup in you don’t have a bag to put the trash in.
+You probably won’t need regular trash bags, a couple of plastic bags from the grocery store will do.

 16. Extra clothes for kids